 Every situation is different, and even if there are some red flags for the court, having an attorney can help you to see your options clearly.
 Establishing paternity of the child is only part of the battle for a father’s rights.
 The larger hurdle is convincing the court why adoption is not in the child’s best interest.

+If searching for a “father’s rights attorney near me” contact Family Matters Law for the best father’s rights representation.
 Family Matters Law Group has experience in custody and adoption proceedings.
 We examine each case with a view towards putting the child in the best position to move forward and have success.
 If you are a father in Henry, Clayton or another metro Atlanta county facing an adoption proceeding, please contact us using our convenient online form.
 We can help evaluate your case and assist in what is sure to be an emotional and difficult decision.